 Award recipients agree to:

-- Within one month of completing your classroom practicum, you will need to submit to ASGP a final report on the unit you taught.
+Within one month of teaching your unit/lessons in the classroom, you will need to submit to ASGP a final report on the unit you taught.
 Each of the questions below can be answered in a paragraph or two.

-- If you are a pre-service teacher, please have your classroom teacher certify that you did complete the unit by having him or her sign your final report and provide comments on the experience.
-If you are an in-service teacher, please have your school principle sign your final report and provide comments on the experience.
+Have your classroom teacher/mentor teacher certify that you did complete the unit/lessons by having him or her sign your final report and provide comments on the experience.

 - Notify ASGP of any changes in mailing address, e-mail address, or telephone number for purposes of progress reports.